 Frequent change of tenants usually affects your income and expenditure, so avoid taking tenants that are going to stay short term, unless you want to let or a short term.

-How do you work out what the rental value is of your property?
-You can check Zoopla and Rightmove look at comparable properties in the area.
-Alternatively, invite letting agents to give you a free no-obligation rental value of your property.
+How do you work out the rental value is of your property?
+You can check Zoopla and Rightmove to look at comparable properties in the area.
+Alternatively, invite letting agents give you a free no-obligation rental value of your property.